nabezokodaikon/pcars2-telemetry-browsing/README.md

   * UDP Frequency: 4 (Around 4 to 6 is appropriate.)
   * UDP Protocol Version: Project CARS 2

+### iPhone or iPad Web page to Home short cut
+* From the status bar of Safari, tap Add to Home Screen to create a shortcut on the home screen and display it in full screen.

 ## Install
 * Expand `pcars2-telemetry-browsing.zip` file.